elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-metacognition-and-why-is-it-important-for-effective-learning.md

 url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-effective-learning
 score: -1.0
 related_article1:
-    id: 160074
+    id: 160154
+    title: >-
-    title: What types of student support services are available, and how can students access them effectively?
+        What techniques can be used for effective information retrieval, and how can students evaluate sources?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-types-of-student-support-services-are-available-and-how-can-students-access-them-effectively
+    url: /learn/education-studies/questions/what-techniques-can-be-used-for-effective-information-retrieval-and-how-can-students-evaluate-sources
 related_article2:
-    id: 160149
+    id: 159957
-    title: Why are elective modules important, and how can they contribute to a student's education?
+    title: >-
+        What is metacognition, and why is it important for self-awareness in learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-elective-modules-important-and-how-can-they-contribute-to-a-students-education
+    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-selfawareness-in-learning
 related_article3:
-    id: 160584
+    id: 160580
-    title: How can students identify their learning style and leverage their strengths to improve academic performance?
+    title: >-
+        How can study groups be effectively organized to achieve group goals?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-identify-their-learning-style-and-leverage-their-strengths-to-improve-academic-performance
+    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals
 related_article4:
-    id: 160149
+    id: 160336
-    title: Why are elective modules important, and how can they contribute to a student's education?
+    title: >-
+        What strategies can be employed for effective exam preparation and stress management on exam day?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-elective-modules-important-and-how-can-they-contribute-to-a-students-education
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-for-effective-exam-preparation-and-stress-management-on-exam-day
 related_article5:
-    id: 160152
+    id: 160070
-    title: How can students apply their knowledge in real-world contexts to enhance their learning experience?
+    title: >-
+        What techniques are effective for retrieving information, and how can sources be evaluated for credibility?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-apply-their-knowledge-in-realworld-contexts-to-enhance-their-learning-experience
+    url: /learn/education-studies/questions/what-techniques-are-effective-for-retrieving-information-and-how-can-sources-be-evaluated-for-credibility
 ---

 &nbsp;